mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 > Assume the project is located at `/home/user/project/model_training`, users can use this command to add the project to `PYTHONPATH` : `export PYTHONPATH=/home/user/project/model_training:$PYTHONPATH`
 > MindConverter needs the original PyTorch scripts because of the reverse serialization.

+PyTorch(.pth) conversion only supports one input and one output model, it is recommended to convert multi-input or multi-output PyTorch script using ONNX conversion after converting PyTorch script to ONNX file.

 ### TensorFlow Model Scripts Migration

 **MindConverter provides computational graph based conversion for TensorFlow**: Transformation will be done given `--model_file`, `--shape`, `--input_nodes` and `--output_nodes`.